Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/rec-addons.rst

 Recovery add-ons
 =================

-In addition to Motosuiveur®'s main function of protecting the load on the main hoist from overspeed and load path damage, it also offers the possibility of load recovery in the event of crane failure
+In addition to MotoSuiveur®®'s main function of protecting the load on the main hoist from overspeed and load path damage, it also offers the possibility of load recovery in the event of crane failure

 The recovery system serves to lower the suspended load on the crane hook to the ground or to a safe surface.

-The load recovery system is an addition to the Motosuiveur® unit and is available in several varieties.
+The load recovery system is an addition to the MotoSuiveur®® unit and is available in several varieties.

 Integrated Recovery Drive